AguaClara/aguaclara_tutorial/docs/source/python-and-hydrogen/good-coding-practices.rst

 While you're writing your code or are finished with your code, it is always important to test your code.
 One of the things that has to be tested is any function that you write because you'll want to know whether the output from your new function is correct.
 You can also test a block of code to make sure all the pieces to your script work together properly.
 For AguaClara work, your code should always incorporate doctesting.

 Doctesting is important to your work because it helps with documentation and debugging.
 When you use doctesting, you're essentially telling the test that your code should produce a specific output in the development stage it's currently in.
 This is useful during the transition between semesters when teams are changing personnel.
-Having that doctest tells the new members what the code was previously producing, so if the code isn't producing what was previously eexpected, they can try to identify the source of the problem.
+Having that doctest tells the new members what the code was previously producing, so if the code isn't producing what was previously expected, they can try to identify the source of the problem.
 Additionally, doctesting lets you keep track of your code's progress throughout the development stages.
 If your tests are failing, it can be an indication that an unexpected change occured in the code, which can then be identified and fixed.

 Using doctesting is fairly straight forward.
 There are several key things that your code will need in order to doctest.